West Seattle: High Point

 High Point is a neighborhood in the Delridge district.
 It is so named because it contains the highest point in the city of Seattle: Myrtle Reservoir Park at the intersection of 35th Avenue SW and SW Myrtle Street, which is 520 ft above sea level.
 The neighborhood is located on the east side of 35th Ave SW, with approximate north and south boundaries at SW Juneau Street and SW Myrtle Street.

 The hill is dominated by two large water towers; it is also the location of Our Lady of Guadalupe School and Parish, on the peak of the highest hill in West Seattle.
 It is also known for the High Point Projects which were torn down in 2005 to make way for new mixed-income housing.
 High Point is one of Seattle's most diverse neighborhoods, with a substantial immigrant population from Southeast Asia and East Africa.
+High Point Branch Library serves the area.

 Redevelopment

 Community garden and open play field with typical house variety in background.

 The neighborhood was originally developed during World War II to provide government housing, and it remained a district of predominantly low-income housing through the 1990s.
 In 2003, the Seattle Housing Authority began work on the first phase of a six-year project to redevelop High Point into a mixed-income community.
 The redevelopment removed all existing housing, roads, and utilities.
 In their place, new roads, underground infrastructure, about 1,600 new housing units, and community facilities were built.

 Houses are built close to the street.
 Bioretention swales or rain gardens treat and control stormwater from the streets with plants.

 The redevelopment embraced many sustainable development principles.
 The site and rental housing are certified at the highest BuiltGreen levels; most housing is Energy Star rated.
 The site makes extensive use of permeable paving, including porous sidewalks, parking areas, and the only porous pavement street in the state of Washington.
 Some houses were built to reduce symptoms for people with asthma.
 The neighborhood redevelopment plan has been recognized with some of the most prestigious land use and development awards, among them the 2007 ULI Global Award of Excellence, the 2007 EPA National Award for Smart Growth, and the 2007 Rudy Bruner Award for Urban Excellence.